nicogarbaccio/sprout-hub/README.md

 ---

-*Happy growing with SproutHub!* 🌿✨
+*Happy growing with sprouthub!* 🌿✨

 > Built with ❤️ for plant lovers everywhere